bloomberg/blazingmq/docs/docs/features/subscriptions.md

 ## Introduction

-Subscriptions provide consumer applications a powerful mechanism to express interest in receiving only those messages which satisfy criteria specified by them.
+Subscriptions provide consumer applications a powerful mechanism to only receive the messages from a queue that match a specified expression.

 In the absence of subscriptions, a consumer attached to a queue can receive any and all messages posted on the queue, and should be in a position to process all of them.
 In other words, the queue is viewed as a logical stream of homogeneous data.
 While this may work in some or most cases, there